Somalomo: During the German Protectorate on Kamerun

 One day, a team sent by the German «protection mission» from Lomié where they had established an advanced administrative post, came to Mpe’ezi.
 The German head of the mission asked the Chief of Mpe’ezi to build a tree dug canoe that would enable him to navigate along the near Dja River.
 On the bank of the river, he noticed a long, clear space at the end of which stood a straight small tree of the type locally called «lomo».
-He asked his local team member how that was said in his language at that one translated was they saw as «Zohomalomo», meaning the clear space at the end of which stands a small lomo tree».
+He asked his local team member how that was said in his language that one translated was they saw as «Zohomalomo», meaning the clear space at the end of which stands a small lomo tree».
 For the foreigner, the name of that place definitely changed from «Mpe’ezi» to «Zohomalomo».

 However, in 1916–1918, with the end of World War I, the defeat of the Germans and the arrival of the French in that part of the country, « Zohomalomo» became «Somalomo» since one Mr. Tsang Manga, a translator with the French, or the French themselves thought that the «Z» in the first name was to be translated into an «S», according to the way the Germans usually pronounce the «Z».
 It was the first sub-administrative unit to be created within the Messaména Subdivision, which was itself set up by the French in 1935, at the crossroad of the Badwee and Bikélé tribes which make up the social fabric of the area.